-- All eligible families will have a guaranteed offer of 100 subsidised hours to use over the year.
+- All eligible families will have access to up to 100 subsidised hours of commissioned activities over the year.

-- You can purchase more hours directly from the provider if you choose to.
+- Some providers allow the purchase of more sessions directly from them if you choose to.

 - You have more choice over what activities your child or young person can take part in.